Seal pup found alone

-What to do if you find an orphaned seal pup
+What to do if you find a baby seal alone

 If you find a seal pup that looks fit and healthy and shows no signs of distress, monitor it first from a safe distance for 24 hours.

-Too many seal pups are taken into captivity because people mistakenly think they have been abandoned.
+Too many seal pups are taken into captivity because people mistakenly think they've been abandoned.

-If the mother does not return within 24 hours, or you think that the pup is sick or injured – please keep a safe distance and call our 24-hour cruelty line on 0300 1234 999 or report your concernsto us online.
+If the mother does not return within 24 hours, or you think that the pup is sick or injured – please keep at a safe distance and contact us.

-- Please do not touch the seal!
-They can give a nasty bite, which will become infected by the bacteria that live in a seal’s mouth.
+- They can give a nasty bite, which will become infected by the bacteria that live in a seal’s mouth.

-- Do not allow dogs or other animals to harass a seal – it could be scared back into the water and washed out to sea by strong currents.
+- Don't allow dogs or other animals to harass a seal – it could be scared back into the water and washed out to sea by strong currents.